Advertisement sponsored by Stingray Direct, the distributor of Stonehenge Health products.

 Why We Chose It

 Made famous by their paid celebrity endorser, Larry King, Omega XL uses a patented green lipid mussel as its source of omega-3.
 A dive into the clinical research reveals that a daily serving of Omega XL has 2 capsules, which only contains a meager 32 mg of EPA and 39 mg of DHA.
 Compare that to the top-rated brand, which has 225 mg of EPA and 135 mg of EPA.
 The part that makes omega-3 essential is the EPA and DHA fatty acids.
-You would need to take 7 servings of Omega XL to march the EPA found in any of our top 3 rated brands.
+You would need to take 7 servings of Omega XL to match the EPA found in any of our top 3 rated brands.
 Add to the fact that they have many consumer complaints, and a limited return policy puts Omega XL at the bottom of our top 5 list.

 *Results are based on user-generated experiences with these products, and individual results may vary.
 Please refer to the manufacturer’s product website for detailed information.